 Users no longer receive any prompts from the applications to connect to the Internet, and all the functionality is unlocked.

 The following application, however, has not fully integrated this support and the following behavior can be observed when in an authenticated proxy environment.

-User is prompted multiple times to enter credentials.
-When user selects to save credentials dialog is suppressed and not prompt on any subsequent launches.
+A user is prompted multiple times to enter credentials.
+When a user selects to save, the credentials dialog is suppressed and does not display during subsequent launches.

-If you have an authenticated proxy in your environment, but do not have the Creative Cloud Desktop app installed, then each individual application handles its own connection through the proxy with varying consequences.
-In most cases, a single prompt appears requesting proxy credentials.
-However, in some cases, multiple persistent dialogues appear at launch and when more functionality is accessed.
+If you have an authenticated proxy environment, but don't have Creative Cloud desktop app installed, each application handles its proxy connection with varying consequences.
+Usually, a single prompt appears requesting proxy credentials.
+However, sometimes, multiple persistent dialogues appear at launch and when more functionality is accessed.

 To bypass authentication, some proxy servers allow for whitelisting of domains.
 A comprehensive list is available in the Creative Cloud enterprise endpoints document.

 If you are fully offline, then the applications fail gracefully, and do not prompt for any credentials to connect to the Internet.
 If end users try to access any online functionality, they are informed that they are offline.
-If end users try and access services such as libraries that require the Creative Cloud Desktop app, they are informed that they need to install.
+If end users try to access services, such as libraries that require the Creative Cloud desktop app, they are informed that they must install.